This post was most recently updated on September 22nd, 2020

 And really, I feel like I’m cheating you because I haven’t talked about all my other Seattle favorites.
 Perhaps another time…

-I have a new feature to add for your convenience…you can click on this link and download this article to your device, free of charge, so you can read it offline and use it as a guide.
-For a small fee, you can also upgrade to turn it into a GPS-guided route for your own exploration of Seattle!
+I have a new feature to add for your convenience…you can download this article to your device free of charge, so you can read it offline and use it as a guide.
+For a small fee, you can also upgrade it to a GPS-embedded guide for your own exploration of Seattle!
 If you do, I will receive a few cents compensation.

 Thanks to my daughter, Heather Young, for many of the beautiful photos in this post.
 She is a very talented photographer and a great travel companion!
-And thanks to my older daughter, Jessica Heaton, who pushed us all to make a “pilgrimage” back to Seattle in 2013 and brought her daughter to entertain us all!
+And thanks to my older daughter, Jessica Heaton, who pushed us all to make a “pilgrimage” back to Seattle in 2013 and brought her infant daughter to entertain us all!